grafana/agent/docs/flow/reference/config-blocks/logging.md

 Grafana Agent writes all logs to `stderr`.

-When running Grafana Agent as a systemd service, logs written to `stderr` can be viewed through `journald`.
+When running Grafana Agent as a systemd service, view logs written to `stderr` through `journald`.

-When running Grafana Agent as a container, logs written to `stderr` can be viewed through `docker logs` or `kubectl logs`, depending on if Docker or Kubernetes was used for deploying the agent.
+When running Grafana Agent as a container, view logs written to `stderr` through `docker logs` or `kubectl logs`, depending on whether Docker or Kubernetes was used for deploying the agent.

-When running Grafana Agent as a Windows service, logs are instead written as event logs and can be viewed through Event Viewer.
+When running Grafana Agent as a Windows service, logs are instead written as event logs; view logs through Event Viewer.

-In other cases, users must redirect `stderr` of the Grafana Agent process to a file for logs to persist on disk.
+In other cases, redirect `stderr` of the Grafana Agent process to a file for logs to persist on disk.